 Fnatic is a European team, and they have kept up the tradition that dictates a European team never loses a tiebreaker match at a World Championship.
 Broxah has been popping off during the entire group stage and therefore it's no wonder he is currently tied in the MVP rankings with KT's Mata.

-In case someone doubts his proficiency, here is a beautiful play by Broxah that happened during the group stage day 8, from the match that was directly responsible for having a tiebreaker in the first place.
+In case someone doubts his proficiency, here is a by Broxah that happened during the group stage day 8, from the match that was directly responsible for having a tiebreaker in the first place.